Malware

 • Backdoor: Enables unauthorized access to a system and lets issue remote commands

-• Rootkit: Give remote administrator-level access to a system and allow modification of system files
+• Rootkit: Gives remote administrator-level access to a system and allows modification of system files

-• Ransomware: Encrypt data or functions of a system and keep it captive until a payment is made
+• Ransomware: Encrypts data or functions of a system and keeps it captive until a payment is made

 • Scareware: Generate pop-ups notifying risk in the system and asking to run a program to fix it, which is malware